zak-45/WLEDVideoSync/README.md

 - Check network connectivity between the application and WLED
 - For optimal performance, be sure to be on the same VLAN as your DDP devices
 - Verify video source compatibility
-- On linux, wayland do not work, use X11
+- On linux, wayland do not work for DESKTOP preview, use X11
 - On Mac/Linux be sure to set +x on WLEDVideoSync app

 **Contributing:**